Questions to Determine If Your Paint Line Needs Better Grounding

 • Does the conveyor ground tie into the ground connection for your paint delivery system?

-This all may sound simple but these issues are the most common areas to check when paint quality deteriorates.
+This may all sound like simple paint line solutions, but these issues are the most common areas to check when quality deteriorates.
 Proper maintenance and diligence to grounding is key to providing a great paint output.
 Adding a grounding assembly (or straps) can be a great inexpensive insurance policy which will help produce a consistent high quality paint output while reducing the cost of scrap, rework and overspray.

 For more information on grounding and static electricity in industry, you can check out our whitepaper.